codenothing/Nlint/doc/Precommit.md

 Just remember to set your .lintignore script(s) to block linting of files you know will fail.

 If you have yet to create a pre-commit hook, just move the pre-commit.tmpl file to pre-commit, and remove everything but the first line with the shebang telling what env to use.
-Also, it will need to be executable.
+Make sure it is executable.

+**Note:** If you built node with a differen't install path then the default /usr/local/, then you will have to use the full path to Nodelint binfile to use it in svn pre-commit hooks.

 Buffers